-9.2.1.
+8.2.1.
 Abstract and Significance (5,000 characters)

 Describe the proposed clinical trials network including a description of the LI and proposed Network Affiliates for Stage 1 of the network plan.
 Discuss the clinical trial capabilities of the LI and the criteria for selection of Network Affiliates.
 Discuss opportunities for expansion of the network in Stage 2.
-Clearly address how the LI will oversee the proposed network and how the performance of the Network Affiliates will be monitored and evaluated.
+Identification of the Stage 2 Network Affiliates is not required at the time of application.
+Address how the LI will oversee the proposed network and how the performance of the Network Affiliates will be monitored and evaluated.
+Provide a clear and concise plan to implement the legal and operational agreements to allow the data sharing, EMR access, and HIPAA business associate contracts necessary to establish the network.

-9.2.2.
+8.2.2.
 Layperson's Summary (2,000 characters)

 Provide a layperson's summary of the proposed clinical trials network including description of the participant sites and patient populations served.
 Describe, in simple, nontechnical terms, how the network will facilitate access to clinical trials, the type(s) of trials proposed for the network, and the expected impact on patient access to clinical trials.
 The information provided in this summary will be made publicly available by CPRIT, particularly if the application is recommended for funding.
 Do not include any proprietary information in the layperson's summary.
-The layperson's summary will also be used by advocate reviewers (section 10.1) in evaluating the significance and impact of the proposed work.
+The layperson's summary will also be used by advocate reviewers (section 9.1) in evaluating the significance and impact of the proposed work.

-9.2.3.
+8.2.3.
 Goals and Objectives